-As part of the 2019-20 Student Awards Gala, the Center for Civic Engagement recognized both an individual student and a student organization for excellence in community engagement.
+As part of the 2020–21 Student Awards, the Center for Civic Engagement recognized both an individual student and a student organization for excellence in community engagement.
 These awards recognize community-engaged work that emphasizes partnership with the community and demonstrates a reflection on both student learning and community impact.

 Excellence in Community Engagement: Student Organization category winner

 American Pharmacists Association Academy of Student Pharmacists (APhA-ASP)

 APhA-ASP, with over 80 active members, has continued to engage the community, especially during the COVID-19 pandemic.
 The mission of APhA-ASP is to be the collective voice of student pharmacists, to provide opportunities for professional growth, and to actively promote the future of pharmacy while addressing patient care needs and promoting optimal medication use to improve health, wellness and quality of life.